lowrycode/table-tennis-league/README.md

 If any information is not yet approved, a message appears above the preview to clarify that this is how the information will appear on the clubs page when it has been approved.

+The link to the Club Reviews page is disabled in the preview.
+The <a> element has been replaced with a <p> element to avoid confusing screen readers.

 # Future Features